sudoskys/telegramify-markdown/README.md

 customize.markdown_symbol.head_level_1 = "📌"  # If you want, Customizing the head level 1 symbol
 customize.markdown_symbol.link = "🔗"  # If you want, Customizing the link symbol
-customize.strict_markdown = True  # If you want to use __underline__ as underline, set it to False or it will be converted to bold. markdown_text = """
+customize.strict_markdown = True  # If you want to use __underline__ as underline, set it to False, or it will be converted to bold. customize.cite_expandable = True  # If you want to enable expandable citation, set it to True. markdown_text = """
 # Title
 ## Subtitle